 Having open and working lines of communication for a business of any size is extremely important.
 Many organizations rely on their phone system for keeping their day to day operations up.
 They need to contact clients, customers, users, departments, teams, and stakeholders.
 Being able to keep these communications running is paramount.
 Unfortunately, a lot of organizations have been left in the dust when disaster struck.
 Disaster can strike at any moment, from a natural disaster, to an accidental fire, to a pandemic.
 Your organization needs to be as prepared as possible.
 As we’ve seen in 2020, it’s so much more important to be prepared for a disaster rather than trying to recover from it.

 VoIP and UCaaS services can keep your business running.
-Not only do companies like CallHarbor help small and medium sized businesses have a powerful and enterprise-worthy communication platform, but they also can keep them ahead of the curve when it comes to planning and preparing their organization for worst case scenarios.
+Companies like CallHarbor help small and medium sized businesses have a powerful and enterprise-worthy communication platform.
+We also can keep you ahead of the curve when it comes to preparing your organization for worst case scenarios.

 Prepared for Disaster

 Whether it is a natural or unnatural disaster, one things stands common: business must go on.
-Having a plan and being prepared is easier to do with a VoIP and UCaaS system.
+Having a plan and be able to prepare is easier to do with a VoIP and UCaaS system.
 You need to account for all of your employees and stakeholders, and keep communication open and working.
 Trying to keep things up and running as smoothly as possible is important and necessary.

 Depending on the needs and what field your organization is in will of course lead your amount of preparedness.
 For example, health care facilities will have different needs than restaurants or real estate agencies.
-When disaster strikes, there are some common questions that you need to ask about your organization to make sure that things will be as prepared as possible.
+When disaster strikes, there are some common questions that you need to ask about your organization.
+This will make sure that things will be as prepared as possible.

 During the disaster

-Will your teams have the ability to communicate in at least one way during the disaster, especially if you need work to continue from home?
-If teams are getting sent home/asked to stay home, will you be fumbling around trying to use personal cell phone numbers?
+Will your teams have the ability to communicate in at least one way during the disaster?
+This is especially important if you need work to continue from home.
+If teams go home/stay home, will you be fumbling around trying to use personal cell phone numbers?
 Make sure everyone is safe and that they have means of communicating or getting the ability.

 After the disaster